mrward/mrward.github.com/source/_posts/2016-01-01-DNXSupportInXamarinStudio.markdown

 ## Debugging

-Thanks to [David Karlaš](https://twitter.com/davidkarlas) and [Zoltan Varga](https://github.com/vargaz) there is support for debugging DNX applications if you have [Mono 4.3](http://download.mono-project.com/archive/nightly/macos-10-universal/) installed.
+Thanks to [David Karlaš](https://twitter.com/davidkarlas) and [Zoltan Varga](https://github.com/vargaz) there is support for debugging DNX applications with DNX 4.5.1 if you have [Mono 4.3](http://download.mono-project.com/archive/nightly/macos-10-universal/) installed.

 {% img /images/blog/DNXSupportInXamarinStudio/DebuggingDnxApplication.png 'Debugging a DNX application' 'Debugging a DNX application' %}

-Debugging ASP.NET 5 projects running with the CoreCLR is not supported on Mac nor on Linux.
-Debugging ASP.NET 5 projects it not supported at all on Windows.
+Debugging ASP.NET 5 projects with the CoreCLR is not supported on Mac nor on Linux.
+Debugging ASP.NET 5 projects is not supported at all on Windows.

 ## Adding NuGet Packages